A Voxel Graph CNN for Object Classification with Event Cameras: Abstract

 \section{Abstract}

-Event cameras report sparse intensity changes and hold noticeable advantages of low power consumption, high dynamic range, and high response speed for visual perception and understanding on portable devices.
-Event-based learning methods have recently achieved massive success on object recognition by integrating events into dense frame-based representations to apply traditional 2D learning algorithms.
-However, these approaches introduce much redundant information during the sparse-to-dense conversion and necessitate models with heavy-weight and large capacities, limiting the potential of event cameras on real-life applications.
-To address the core problem of balancing accuracy and model complexity for event-based classification models, we (1) construct graph representations for event data to utilize their sparsity nature better and design a lightweight end-to-end graph neural network (\textit{EV-VGCNN}) for classification; (2) use voxel-wise vertices rather than traditional point-wise methods to incorporate the information from more points; (3) introduce a multi-scale feature relational layer (\textit{MFRL}) to extract semantic and motion cues from each vertex adaptively concerning its distances to neighbors.
-Comprehensive experiments show that our approach advances state-of-the-art classification accuracy while achieving nearly 20 times parameter reduction (merely 0.84M parameters).
+Event cameras attract researchers' attention due to their low power consumption, high dynamic range, and extremely high temporal resolution.
+Learning models on event-based object classification have recently achieved massive success by accumulating sparse events into dense frames to apply traditional 2D learning methods.
+Yet, these approaches necessitate heavy-weight models and are with high computational complexity due to the redundant information introduced by the sparse-to-dense conversion, limiting the potential of event cameras on real-life applications.
+This study aims to address the core problem of balancing accuracy and model complexity for event-based classification models.
+To this end, we introduce a novel graph representation for event data to exploit their sparsity better and customize a lightweight voxel graph convolutional neural network (\textit{EV-VGCNN}) for event-based classification.
+Specifically, (1) using voxel-wise vertices rather than previous point-wise inputs to explicitly exploit regional 2D semantics of event streams while keeping the sparsity; (2) proposing a multi-scale feature relational layer (\textit{MFRL}) to extract spatial and motion cues from each vertex discriminatively concerning its distances to neighbors.
+Comprehensive experiments show that our model can advance state-of-the-art classification accuracy with extremely low model complexity (merely 0.84M parameters). \thefootnote \footnote{This work was supported by the National Natural Science Foundation of China (61873220, 92167102, 62102083, 62173286, 61875068, 62177018), the Natural Science Foundation of Jiangsu Province (BK20210222), the Research Grants Council of Hong Kong (CityU 11213420), and the Science and Technology Development Fund, Macau SAR (0022/2019/AKP).}